elamnek/HarmoniaSlave/README.md

 # HarmoniaSlave
-Code to run slave microcontroller (Arduino Leonardo) used for RPM and internal pressure sensors
+This code is run on the slave microcontroller (Arduino Leonardo) used for RPM and internal pressure sensors